I Tried 7 Best Video Conferencing Software: Who Wins?

 Google Meet is one of those video conferencing tools that quietly gets the job done without extra fluff.
 I’ve used it for everything from client calls to casual catch-ups with colleagues, and what stood out to me the most was how effortlessly it integrates into my daily workflow.

-Since it’s part of the Google Workspace ecosystem, scheduling a meeting is as easy as sending a calendar invite—no separate apps, no extra downloads, just a simple link that pops right into my inbox or Google Calendar.
+Since it’s part of the Google Workspace ecosystem, scheduling a meeting is as easy as sending a calendar invite — no separate apps, no extra downloads, just a simple link that pops right into my inbox or Google Calendar.
 It’s almost too convenient.
+Rated 4.6/5 based on G2 reviews, it stands as one of the leaders in the video conferencing space.

 Google Meet-1